zzzzsdaw/Merger-as-a-Stealer/README.md

 ## Evaluation Codes

-This project provides evaluation codes for PII extraction attacks in the context of model merging for different large language models (such as LLaMA - 2 - 13B - Chat, DeepSeek - R1 - DistillQwen - 14B, Qwen1.5 - 14B - Chat, etc.).
+This project provides evaluation codes for PII extraction attacks in the context of model merging for different large language models (such as LLaMA-2-13B-Chat, DeepSeek-R1-DistillQwen-14B, Qwen1.5-14B-Chat, etc.).
 The codes implement support for different attack settings (such as Naive and Practical), different model merging algorithms (such as Slerp and Task Arithmetic), and different evaluation metrics (such as Exact Match, Memorization Score, Prompt Overlap).

 ## Contribution and Feedback